-How To Temper Chocolate For All Your Chocolatey Holiday Treats
+How To Temper Chocolate

 Tempering is the process of melting chocolate so it will be firm when cooled and crisp when broken.
-A digital thermometer makes tempering a lot easier.
-Here’s how to do it:
+If you’re dipping candies, cookies or any other holiday treat in chocolate, tempering is necessary to achieve a beautiful, smooth and glossy coating.
+It’s not complicated to try and a digital thermometer makes the tempering process a lot easier.
+Here’s how to temper chocolate.

 Why you should use cacao butter to temper chocolate

-When tempering chocolate, it’s good practice to add cacao butter to chocolate that contains milk solids.
+When tempering chocolate, it’s good practice to add cacao butter to chocolate that contains milk solids—find it at most bulk stores or on Amazon.
 Often sold in blocks or chunks, this pure fat will thin the consistency of chocolate for easy dipping and coating.
 (If you’re simply drizzling chocolate over the cookie, cacao butter isn’t needed.)

 How to temper chocolate on the stove

-1. Place three-quarters of chopped chocolate in a glass or metal bowl set over a saucepan of simmering water.
+1. Place three-quarters of your chopped chocolate in a glass or metal bowl set over a saucepan of simmering water.
 (The bowl should cover the entire rim of the saucepan, but the bottom shouldn’t touch the water.)
 Place a digital thermometer in the chocolate and stir frequently with a rubber spatula.

 4. Let the chocolate cool to 89F to 90F for dark chocolate and 85F to 87F for milk or white chocolate.
 You’re aiming for smooth, glossy chocolate.
 Cool the chocolate by stirring.
 (Do not put it in the refrigerator or freezer.)
 If the chocolate cools too fast, place the bowl back over the simmering water until it reaches the desired temperature.